The-Lab-LaBella/LaBellaLabHandbook/README.md

 	Be aware of deadlines from the department.
 Do you need to have a committee meeting?
 Are there forms to fill out?

-	Mentor and collaborate with other (newer) graduate students and undergraduates.
+	Mentor and collaborate with other (newer) masters, graduate and undergraduates students .
 This will get you important mentorship experience and can provide data for your work.

 	Present, publish, and promote your work to the best of your ability.